How much noise do turbines generate?

 There are currently no plans to extend the wind farm beyond the current proposal.

 Will public meetings be held to provide local people with an opportunity to have their questions answered?

 Public meetings have a place in public consultation and engagement – not simply as a means for us to tell you about the project, but to provide you with an opportunity to meet the people behind the project, and have your questions and concerns answered.
-We have conducted a few over the last year, most recently with residents of Rotokohu and Thorp Roads.
-We have also met – and will continue to meet – with residents in their own homes so we can experience and understand their concerns.
+We have conducted a number over the years and have also met – and will continue to meet – with residents in their own homes so we can experience and understand their concerns.

 Are you talking with local Iwi?

 Yes, we are working with local iwi with a view to developing a Cultural Values Assessment.

 The Kaimai Range is popular with paragliders – what steps are you taking to talk to, and answer, their concerns?